maxhbr/LDBcollector/README.md

 ## Folder Structure
 The folders **Java**, **Python**, and **TypeScript** are providing libraries to use in code.
 The folder **scripts** contains several useful scripts to update, transform, and verify data.
-The folder **web-api**, we simulate an API environment but functions as a file directory hosted on GitLab Pages.
 In the folder **website** we host a static website to introduce the community to the License Lynx project.
 <!--- ## Usage --->